purescript-freedom/purescript-freedom/docs/02-Concepts.md

 - Has possibility to become global state, and it depends on your app spec
 - Has no possibility to become global state

+### Has possibility to become global state, and it depends on your app spec

-In my experience, about the former, where it is managed depends on the team's policy.
+In my experience, where it is managed depends on the team's policy.
 In a team, the former is managed in local state, In other team, it is managed in global state.
 Essentially both are fine.

+(Some teams have no policy to manage local state, and as a result code often becomes messy.)

-But judging properly between global and local state is difficult for some developers.
+Many developers insist on "their theory of local state", but judging properly between global and local state is difficult for many developers, they often puts state in the wrong place.
+They notice it's the wrong place afterwards, but they often solve forcibly by passing callback some handlers received from very far layer instead of changing place to manage state.
-In the process of adding many codes, keeping state in the right place is also difficult in a team that is has various developers.
+Also, even if they puts state in the correct place at that time, keeping state in the right place while adding new features is difficult for many developers.

-Also some teams have no policy to manage local state, and as a result code often becomes messy.
+The point is that there aren't many people actually use the local state properly.

+On the other hand, managing all state in global state needs more codes than local state (e.g. initializing on lifecycle).
+Also its state shape often doesn't become intuitive, because we can't manage state per a component.
+Managing all state in global state has these problems, but that don't confuse people about layers to manage state.

 In `purescript-freedom`, such UI state is managed in global state only.
-Because `purescript-freedom` doesn't want to get people lost when writing codes.
+Because `purescript-freedom` doesn't want to confuse people when writing codes.

+### Has no possibility to become global state

-The latter examples are virtual list, CSS transition (with view lifecycle).
+Examples are virtual list, CSS transition (with view lifecycle).
 In many common virtual DOMs, views that affect the rendering process like these are implemented using local state.
 And its local state is completely unrelated to the domain logic.
 In such case, we will think "I want to hide implementation details in its view".